raste/FlashSouthParkIntro/README.md

 More about South Park at http://www.southparkstudios.com/

-Most of the characters/objects are made from sratch while others are taken from images.
+Most of the characters/objects are made from scratch while others are cut from images.

 The movie took 2 weeks and 2 people.
 It was made as course project for FLASH